k8sterchi/k8s-backend-ecommerce/README.md

 # k8s-backend-ecommerce

 ## Description
 I coded the backend for an e-commerce site.
-Using a working Express.js APIn I configured it to use Sequelize in order to interact with a MySQL database.
+Using a working Express.js API, I configured it to use Sequelize in order to interact with a MySQL database.

 ## Table of Contents
 - [User Story](#user-story)